The Batman took a long time to take shape, but fans are finally starting to get the full picture of director Matt Reeves’ take on the character.

 As with Joker, Warner Bros. made the choice to debut The Batman’s key costume in a short video before any paparazzi had a chance to shoots pictures of it on location.
 Seen through darkness and red light, the suit seems to employ a more bare-bones, off-the-shelf aesthetic.
 The body armor continues Batman ‘89’s basic design choice, but a cowl made of fabric sets it apart from all other cinematic Batmen.
 Some have also speculated the bat symbol is made of the gun Joe Chill used to kill the Waynes.
 It’s all pretty interesting even if the video makes it look a little too much like Daredevil’s costume.
 Subsequent set pics also offered a better look at the cowl, which may be inspired by Silver Age comic book artists like Dick Sprang and Carmine Infantino.

-Then, in March, Reeves unveiled the first look at the Batmobile.
+In March, Reeves unveiled the first look at the Batmobile.
 Eschewing the more outlandish design conventions established in Batman ’89, this car is, in fact, a muscle car with some obvious modifications.
 Long-time readers of Batman comics may even recognize the broad strokes of the design as the one Batman used through most of the 1980s and into the 1990s.
 The new Batmobile design continues the notion that Pattinson’s Bruce Wayne merely modified existing gear instead of inventing Bat-gadgets from whole cloth and, if nothing else, is an interesting departure from the previous Batman film cycles, particularly the tankish Tumbler and Justice League Batmobile.

 Despite all the tell-tale markings of a reboot, The Batman’s place in the loose continuity of Warner Bros’s DC film slate is still up for debate.
 During the early phases of development, Reeves suggested it could take place out of continuity like Joker, but quickly backpedaled to say it will have some ties and maybe even a cameo or two.
 At the same time, recasting Jim Gordon, who was played by J.K.
 Simmons in Justice League, with Wright also suggests the film is in a world all its own.
 But then again, the DC Universe is a place where world-changing events create convenient retcons.
 Pattinson could simply replace Affleck’s Batman in the new DC film reality where Wonder Woman (Gal Gadot) co-exists with Harley Quinn (Margot Robbie) and the Suicide Squad of 2021.
 Is all depends on whether or not Reeves would be interested in utilizing any of those ideas or, indeed, if Pattinson would want to bring his Batman to play with the other DC film heroes.